Friday 9 May 2008

 Public Signatures was two documentaries about 'Culture Jamming' and 'unauthorized street-art'.

-by David Schwerten was made as a result of two years research into European 'Culture Jamming'.
+The first documentary by David Schwerten was made as a result of two years research into European 'Culture Jamming'.
 I found it very interesting and key to many current paradoxes seen in media advertising and logo designs.

 As described in the programme, "modern culture jamming is distributing viral information like fake media campaigns to 'jam' the mass media".